 This procedure can be used by a manufacturer or an imaging site to assess whether an Image Analysis Tool computes the volume of a single tumor correctly.
 Accuracy is assessed in terms of the percentage error when segmenting and calculating the volume of a tumor with known truth.

+The assessor shall downloadthe test files from the CT Volumetry Profile Conformance Testing section of the QIDW Data Inventory of the Quantitative Imaging Data Warehouse (QIDW http://qidw.rsna.org/) by selecting the LungMan DRO.

+Note: To access the QIDW, the assessor will be required to register for a (free) user account.

-The assessor shall obtain the test files in DICOM format from the QIDW.
-They can be found by searching for the CT volumetry digital reference object (DRO) DICOM image set.
-The test files represent a digital test object with z-axis resolution of 1.5mm.
+The test files represent a digital reference object with z-axis resolution of 1.5mm.
 A test nodule with -10 HU radio-density is placed within a flat -1000 HU region of the phantom to make the segmentation intentionally easy since the test is not intended to stress the segmentation tool but to instead evaluate any bias in the volume computation after the lesion is segmented.
+The LungMan DRO download package also contains an Excel spreadsheet named StudyInfo.xlsx with the tumor location.

 The assessor shall use the Image Analysis Tool to segment and calculate the volume of the single tumor present in the test images.